 Edgar took the small cup and took a large gulp from it.
 Jimmy sipped at his tea, contemplating.

+Jimmy nodded.
 “Yeah, that’s a good idea.
 Let me help.
-Saw a couple of stores nearby.”
+Saw a couple of stores nearby.
+We can hit them all.”

 “What do you think,” Bob asked.